 A private breakfast served in your room or on the terrace

-Rates include a continental breakfast, minibar soft drinks, tea time (with drinks and snacks) from 5pm to 7pm, coffee and water delivered to your room at 7am, and one set of clothes pressed a day.
+Rates include an à la carte breakfast, minibar soft drinks, tea time (with drinks and snacks) from 5:30pm to 7:30pm, coffee and water delivered to your room at 7am, electric bikes and one set of clothes pressed a day.